pyconll/pyconll/README.rst

 technically optional, it is highly encouraged.
 ``pip install -r requirements.txt`` sets up environment dependencies like ``yapf``, ``twine``, ``sphinx``, etc.

+For packaging new versions, please use setuptools version 24.2.0 or greater for creating the appropriate packaging that recognizes the ``python_requires`` metadata.

 README and CHANGELOG
 ^^^^^^^^^^^^^^^^^^^^